 - Remove any visible objects such as buttons, coins, or hair.

-- Check for mildew on a weekly basis, wiping it away with a clean cloth and hot soapy water or a mildew cleaner.
+- Check for mildew every week, wiping it away with a clean cloth and hot soapy water or a mildew cleaner.

 Wondering how to clean mold from a front load washer gasket?
 Bleach is still the best way to remove black mold spots completely.
 Dip an old toothbrush in a solution of water and no more than 10% bleach and scrub the spots until they disappear.